Juangunner4/primos-marketplace/README.md

 repository and set `REACT_APP_MAGICEDEN_BASE` to `/api/proxy`.
 Once deployed the site will be accessible at `https://primos-marketplace.vercel.app`.

+### Troubleshooting Vercel Deploys

+If `manifest.json` returns a `401` status or the Magic Eden routes under `/api/proxy` respond with `502`, the most likely cause is missing environment variables.
+Verify that all keys from `frontend/.env.test` are defined in your Vercel project.
+In particular `REACT_APP_BACKEND_URL` and `REACT_APP_MAGICEDEN_BASE` must be set so the React app can reach the backend and proxy functions.
+When these values are absent the client falls back to `localhost` and requests fail during page loads.

 ### Production MongoDB

 Use the following MongoDB Atlas cluster for the initial production release: